Skip to main content

 Documentation pertaining to pharmaceutical preparation manufacturing processes, including those documents regarding equipment maintenance, raw material usage and batch production, must be archived and maintained in the event of submission for data review.
 This information will help ensure continued commitment to compliance in all relevant products as well as allow root cause of noncompliance to be identified much more easily.
 Instances of adulterated products or situations which may lead to adulteration must also be preserved.

-Sage X3 Pharmaceutical Preparations allows you to capture all of the data relevant to your manufacturing processes, including those inspected for FDA compliance.
+Enterprise software solutions allow you to capture all of the data relevant to your manufacturing processes, including those inspected for FDA compliance.
 Automated reporting features enable you to review information at each processing stage to identify potential instances of noncompliance and address them before submission to regulatory agencies.
-With the X3 bundled solution, you can deliver electronic records as needed to fulfill FDA reporting requirements.
+With a comprehensive ERP system, you can deliver electronic records as needed to fulfill FDA reporting requirements.

-Sage X3 Pharmaceutical Preparation Provides Pharmaceutical Manufacturers the Means to Fulfill Compliance
+SWK Technologies Provides Pharmaceutical Manufacturers the Tools to Fulfill Compliance

-The Sage X3 Pharmaceutical Preparation bundled solution captures and delivers the data necessary to maintaining compliance with FDA regulations for drug manufacturing.
-Applying X3’s extensive functionality allows you to trace all production processes as well as the lifecycles of all product batches created.
+SWK Technologies offers comprehensive enterprise software solutions that capture and deliver the data necessary to maintain compliance with FDA regulations for drug manufacturing.
+Our expertise in implementing business management systems allows pharmaceutical manufacturers to trace all production processes as well as the lifecycles of all product batches created.

-Download our free E-book to learn more about Sage X3 Pharmaceutical Preparation, powered by Sage, and how this solution can ensure you achieve compliance in pharmaceutical manufacturing.
+Contact SWK here to learn more about how our solutions can ensure you achieve compliance in pharmaceutical manufacturing.